Karate: All You Need To Know

 In this blog post, we will discuss the origins of karate, the different styles, and the basics.

 We will also explore the disciplines, rules, and ranking system of karate.

-And finally, we will ask the question: is karate a sport or a martial art?
+And finally, we will see if karate is more a sport or a martial art.

 Table of Contents

 Karate is a martial art that originated in the Ryukyu Islands in what is now Okinawa, Japan.